Emblem Collecting in America

 Tony Weber emblem collection (1957) aa

-Certainly there were major collections of emblems in America in the 1930’s.
-One was the emblem collection of W Emmert Swigart, who had arranged for several junk yards and auto wreckers yards in Pennsylvania to save auto emblems for him in the 1930's.
+Another early collector of automotive emblems was W Emmert Swigart, who had arranged for several junk yards and auto wreckers yards in Pennsylvania to save auto emblems for him in the 1930's.
 By 1939, he was mailing reply cards to members of the then newly established Horseless Carriage Club of America, or HCCA, noting that he was a "collector of automobile name plates" and "desired nameplates of automobiles, especially older and rarer models and kinds".

 W Emmert Swigart card seeking auto nameplates for his collection (1939) hcg